If your store struggles with cart abandonment, you are not alone.

 While it’s impossible to eliminate cart abandonment, there are various ways you can minimize it.
-In this article we will first go over the top 4 reasons why customers abandon their cart, and then get into the tactics you can use to eliminate those problems.
+In this article, we will review the top 4 reasons customers abandon their carts and determine the tactics you can use to eliminate those problems.

 Top 4 Reasons Why Customers Abandon Their Cart

-There are many reasons why customers don’t follow through with their purchase.
+There are many reasons why customers don’t follow through with their purchases.
 Here are the most common ones: